krzemienski/awesome-from-stars/README.md

 * [CorentinJ/Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning): Clone a voice in 5 seconds to generate arbitrary speech in real-time
 * [realm/realm-swift](https://github.com/realm/realm-swift): Realm is a mobile database: a replacement for Core Data & SQLite
 * [gothinkster/realworld](https://github.com/gothinkster/realworld): "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
-* [Agent-RL/ReCall](https://github.com/Agent-RL/ReCall): ReCall: Learning to Reason with Tool Call for LLMs via Reinforcement Learning
+* [Agent-RL/ReCall](https://github.com/Agent-RL/ReCall): ReSearch: Learning to Reason with Search for LLMs via Reinforcement Learning & ReCall: Learning to Reason with Tool Call for LLMs via Reinforcement Learning
 * [weaviate/recipes](https://github.com/weaviate/recipes): This repository shares end-to-end notebooks on how to use various Weaviate features and integrations!
 * [recommenders-team/recommenders](https://github.com/recommenders-team/recommenders): Best Practices on Recommendation Systems
 * [3cpt/recorrente](https://github.com/3cpt/recorrente): Script that get all the information of a user public repos from the Github API and save it in an incremental CSV